Staff

 Director

-Peter-Christian Aigner is an historian of twentieth-century America (PhD, The Graduate Center, CUNY).
-His first book explores the life and career of Daniel Patrick Moynihan as a view onto the strains of American liberalism between the New Deal and the present century.
-The manuscript is contracted with Simon & Schuster, and will be the first scholarly biography to date of the national political / intellectual figure and New York City icon.
-He’s begun research on a second book, interrogating the structural dimensions of American exceptionalism and re-conceptualizing local and national history from a modern global perspective.
+Peter-Christian Aigner is an historian of twentieth-century America.
+His first book explores the life and career of Daniel Patrick Moynihan as a view onto the strains of modern American liberalism between the New Deal and the present century (Simon & Schuster, March 2027).
+It will be the first scholarly biography of the national political figure, public intellectual, and New York City icon.

 Programming Assistants

-Rachel Pitkin is a PhD student in US History at The Graduate Center, CUNY.
-Her current research interests include public and social history, the development of social welfare, and women and gender in the twentieth century United States.
+Rachel Pitkin is a PhD student in US History at The Graduate Center, CUNY, where she currently serves as Gotham’s Managing Editor.
+Her current research interests include public history and historical memory, women, gender, and the development of social welfare and settler colonialism in the early twentieth century United States.
 Rachel holds MA degrees in History and in Museum Studies, and has a background in education, teaching History and Social Studies.
 She is originally from Buffalo, New York, and her spare time is spent road-tripping throughout New York State.

 K-12 Education Director